Banner Health

 Checking Your Blood Sugar

-If you have diabetes, it’s important to measure your blood sugar at different times of the day and throughout the year.
-This will help you keep your levels within your target range and live well.
+If you have diabetes, it’s important to check your blood sugar at different times throughout the day and year.
+This helps you keep your levels within your target range and live well.

-At Banner Health, we’re here to make this important part of your daily routine a breeze.
-Find out when to test your blood sugar, how to test your blood and more.
+At Banner Health, we’re here to make this part of your daily routine easier.
+Learn when and how to test your blood sugar and what the results mean for your health.

 What are blood sugar levels?